YuNLT/YuNilarThinn.MiniPOS/README.md

 - Entity Framework Core 8 for ORM
 - MVC Architecture
 - Clean separation of concerns
-- Responsive front-end with Bootstrap or other CSS frameworks (if applicable)
+- Responsive front-end with Bootstrap and MVC tag helpers

 ---